ABOUT BAROSSA INFRASTRUCTURE LTD

 “To provide a high quality water supply in the Barossa which, when applied in environmentally and viticulturally appropriate quantities, sustains crop yield and quality through dry periods at a cost that is lower than other quality water sources.”

-BIL is required to have River Murray Water Allocations for the water supplied by SA Water.
-This water comes from Water Access Entitlements, either purchased or in the form of long term leases, and annual Water Allocations purchased on the market.
+BIL is required to hold River Murray water rights for all water supplied to Barossa Infrastructure Ltd. This water comes from Water Access Entitlements, either purchased or in the form of long term leases, and annual Water Allocations purchased on the market.

-It is the objective of the company to achieve the ownership of about two thirds of average customer demand in the form of High Security Water Access Entitlements (or equivalent).
-Currently, BIL holds about one quarter of projected demand.
+It is the objective of the Company to achieve the ownership of two thirds of demand in the form of High Security Water Access Entitlements (or equivalent).
+Currently BIL holds less than a quarter of projected demand.

-The company has also been active in seeking alternative water sources in the interests of sustainability of viticulture in the Barossa.
-During 2010, in cooperation with The Barossa Council, reuse of treated effluent from Nuriootpa Community Water Management Scheme (CWMS) was commissioned.
-The water is supplied to a small number of customers along Gomersal Road Tanunda.
-This represents about 4% of annual use.
+The Company has been active in seeking alternative water sources in the interests of sustainability of viticulture in the Barossa.
+During 2010, in cooperation with The Barossa Council, a Scheme to use treated effluent from the Nuriootpa Community Wastewater Management Scheme (CWMS) was commissioned.
+This represents approximately 4% of demand.

 Typical Customer Connection

 As is the case with all irrigators, the Company and its customers are dependent on a strong environmental commitment, to ensure business sustainability.
 Water supplied is supplementary to the average Barossa rainfall of 500 mm per annum.
 Severe summers over the past few years, with little winter and spring rain, combined with high spring and summer temperatures, have meant some customers using up to 2 Megalitres per hectare per annum.